 Educating those in your business about credential security and how to manage their passwords is a smart idea.
 Passwords are not the only part of keeping your information secure.
 To keep your business safe, you will want to install a process for strong passwords and an easy-to-use password management solution, which you can get from an IT solution company.

-The absolute importance of credential security is why we’ve put together some do’s and don’ts of password security for you.
+The absolute importance of credential security is why we’ve put together a do and don’t list of password security for you.

 Follow Guidelines for Length and Complexity

 You want your password to be at least eight characters long or longer if a particular site requests it.
 Include at least four characters from upper case letters, lower case letters, special characters and numbers.
 It’s essential to follow these guidelines, especially if you’re creating a password for a banking website.

 There are tools you can use to store your passwords as encrypted so you don’t have to depend on your memory.
 You can also make use of common naming conventions.
 For instance, take the first letters of each word in a phrase you’re fond of and use that in your password.
 You could also take a familiar name or word and replace some of the letters with special characters.

 Change your password for each app and site you visit every three months or more frequently.
 Some websites might even require you to change your password periodically, so you don’t have to worry about it on your own.
 When this happens, you should consider changing all of your other passwords, as well.

 Refrain from keeping your passwords saved in a file on your computer.
 Also, avoid writing them down and leaving them in a place where anyone could find them.
 You can write your passwords down so you can remember them, but make sure they are stored in a secure place such as a safe.
 Avoid sharing your passwords with people you don’t fully trust.
 It may be that your information is leaked on purpose or accident when you share your passwords.